Hunter2030ZeRo/Wustite/README.md

 memory model.

 Wustite takes a different approach.
-Instead of relying on runtime profiling to warm up a JIT, Wustite statically builds a **structure map** via bytecode lowering, which is a metadata passed into the JIT compiler that contains control flow, inferred type, and estimated hot loops, et cetera, ahead of time that lets the runtime skip the warm-up phase entirely and eliminates interpretation overhead at execution.
+Instead of relying on runtime profiling to warm up a JIT, Wustite statically builds a **structure map** via bytecode lowering, which is ahead-of-time-generated metadata passed into the JIT compiler that contains control flow, inferred type, estimated hot loops, etc.
+This lets the runtime skip the warm-up phase entirely and eliminates interpretation overhead at execution.
 This is paired with **Wustite Virtual Machine(WVM)**, a register-based bytecode virtual machine that is CPython-compatible — so Wustite aims to deliver both the performance of